Zaid-Ajaj/Fable.Remoting/README.md

 # install the template
 dotnet new -i SAFE.Template

-# scaffold a new Fable/Suave project with Fable.Remoting
+# scaffold a new Fable/Saturn project with Fable.Remoting
-dotnet new SAFE --Remoting
+dotnet new SAFE --remoting

 # Or use Giraffe as your server
-dotnet new SAFE --Server giraffe --Remoting
+dotnet new SAFE --server giraffe --remoting

+# Or use Suave as your server
+dotnet new SAFE --server suave --remoting
 ```